alexandre-lelain/nocode-nobug/src/pages/react-and-reactdom/index.md

 ReactDOM.render(<App />, document.getElementById('root'))
 ```

-Since we used JSX, it will be compiled into the following **React** code:
+Since we used JSX, it will be compiled into the following **JavaScript** code:

 ```jsx
 var MyParagraph = function (_ref) {